 To say adult acne is not fun is an understatement.
 When I went to my dermatologist for help, I was prescribed an intense medication called Accutane or Isotretinoin.
 I have been taking it the past 7 months and my last pill will be taken tomorrow (yay!)
 The end result has been amazing but I did experience a lot of ups and downs over the course of the time I have been on the medication.
 So today, I am sharing my experience with Accutane for adult acne in case it helps someone else who may be dealing with something similar or trying to decide if Accutane is the way to go.

 Before we dive in, let me emphasize that I am NOT a medical doctor.
 I cannot tell you whether Accutane is right, wrong or safe for you.
 That is a discussion between you and your doctor/dermatologist.
-This post is only meant to describe the experiences that I personally had while on the medication.
+This post is only meant to describe the experiences that I personally had while taking Accutane for adult acne.

 A Little Background